If you like blue cheese, but you haven't tried gorgonzola (

 Gorgonzola is also widely used in cooking.
 The main examples see it used:

-- as a sauce for pasta and gnocchi, sometimes with the addition of walnuts;
+- as a sauce for pasta or gnocchi, sometimes with the addition of walnuts;

 - in risotto, simply added when the rice is nearly cooked;

-- on pizza, alone or as one of the 4 cheeses in Quattro Formaggi;
+- on pizza, alone or as one of the 4 kinds of cheese in quattro formaggi;

 - with polenta, especially baked in layers.

-The wine pairings of gorgonzola are somewhat difficult and a source of lengthy debates.
-There seems to be consensus, however, that Gorgonzola Dolce goes with fruity wines (Riesling, Pinot bianco, various novelli).
-Gorgonzola Piccante instead needs a stronger, sweeter wine, even fortified: various kinds of passito, as well as Port and Marsala.
-All agree that gorgonzola goes well with beer, especially the Trappist kind.
+The wine pairings of Gorgonzola are somewhat difficult and a source of lengthy debates.
+There seems to be consensus, however, that the Dolce variety goes with fruity wines (Riesling, Pinot bianco, various novelli).
+The Piccante variety, instead, needs a stronger, sweeter wine, even fortified: various kinds of passito, as well as Port and Marsala.
+All agree that Gorgonzola goes well with beer, especially the Trappist kind.

 Notes